uwcirg/keycloak-waverifyplus/README.md

 # Keycloak WaverifyPlus

 Keycloak WaverifyPlus is a multi-project Gradle-based application designed to integrate with Keycloak for extended functionality.
-It comprises three subprojects:
+It comprises two subprojects:

 1. **mock-vp**
 2. **authenticator-demographic**
-3. **authenticator-pin**

 ---